vivekjhingan/Malvex/README.md

 # MalDefender

-MalDefender Pro is a cross-platform, modern antivirus and malware scanner with both GUI and CLI interfaces.
+MalDefender is a cross-platform, modern antivirus and malware scanner with both GUI and CLI interfaces.
 It supports real-time protection, archive scanning, and custom signature management.

 ## Features